 - TEN Capital runs a University syndicate which is open to all University of Texas Austin alumni and affiliates including students, faculty, staff, and parents or spouses of alumni or students.

-- In order to attend a pitch session, angel investors must attest to accredited investor status.
+- In order to invest, angel investors must attest to accredited investor status.
 Non-accredited investors are welcome to join as members and attend all other events.

 Investors – $100